gigiwood/bornready/README.md

 bornready
 =========

-Born Ready Mobile Application README
+##Born Ready Mobile Application README

 Overview:
-Born Ready is a mobile application designed to assist expecting parents 'baby-proof' their homes.
+Born Ready is a mobile application designed to assist expecting parents childproof their homes.
 The user is provided with a checklist of items, sorted by rooms in the house of things to childproof in the home, as directed by the app.
 The user can check a box once that element has been childproofed.
 The program enables users to save their progress.

-Technical Overview:
+###Technical Overview:
 Born Ready is an app that needs to be completed from start to finish.
 In two weeks, we plan to create a checklist app that can communicate with a server and save users’ results.
 There are wireframes available for our reference.
 In addition, the app will likely use HTML5/CSS3 and Javascript to develop the checklist app and then use PhoneGap to convert it to other platforms.

-Deliverables
+###Deliverables

 Completion of this project will allow users to use the Born Ready app to perform the following actions: